vishalbelsare/agentgateway/examples/a2a/README.md

 ## Basic Example

-This example shows how to use the agentproxy to proxy requests A2A requests.
+This example shows how to use the agentgateway to proxy requests A2A requests.

 ### Running the example